Rent and service charges are calculated according to the type of home you live in and the services you receive.

 The rent you pay is set according to a national formula and is calculated, based on the number of bedrooms in your home and the valuation of your property (as at 1999 values).

-Your rent increase is 4.1%.
-This rent increase is based on the Consumer Price Index figure, as of September 2021, plus 1%.
+This rent increase is usually based on the Consumer Price Index figure, as of September the previous year, plus 1%.
+(CPI+1).

 Some charges are based on the size of your property or level of service that you receive.

 If you would like more information on service charges contact using the online rents enquiry form.

 CPI in September 2022 was 10.1%, so the service charges will go up by 11.1% in total.